This quick and easy recipe for Pan-Grilled Zesty Turkey Scallopini is packed with flavor. Perfect with a salad, pasta or potatoes.

 I did exactly what you are not supposed to do when planning to lose weight: I set a date to begin the dieting phase.
 I know, it’s silly and stupid to put it off.
 And in most cases, it is a set up for failure.
 After all, isn’t the whole point to renovate your eating habits so that it’s a life change, not just a temporary fix?

-Pour over turkey scallopini and let sit for 30 minutes.
+- Pour over turkey breast pieces and let sit for 30 minutes.

-Preheat a grill pan over medium.
-Spray with cooking oil.
+- Preheat a grill pan over medium.
+Spray with cooking oil spray

 - Remove the turkey from the marinade and add to the pan, reserving the marinade.